Myoldmopar/EnergyPlusPET/docs/index.rst

 This program should be installed from PyPi using ``pip install energyplus_pet``.
 Once installed, a new command will be available from that Python environment called ``energyplus_pet_gui``, with a ``.exe`` appended on Windows.
-A future version of this tool will add an optional process to make it available from a desktop icon.
-In the meantime, you are welcome to create a desktop link manually on the operating system of your choice.
+Run this one time right from the command line where ``pip`` was executed to launch the program.
+For easier access, there is an option in the top menu that allows creating a desktop icon.
+After that is performed, the user can just launch the program right from the desktop icon.

+To get updates to the program, you simply need to install the latest version using the same ``pip`` version, but let ``pip`` know that it can upgrade existing package installations: ``pip install --upgrade energyplus_pet``

 Developing
 ----------